Beyond the Visible: A Survey on Cross-spectral Face Recognition: Different Spectra

-Beyond wavelength $\lambda = 3 \mu m$, the IR band is being significantly emissive and aims to acquire heat-sensitive radiation emitted from a human face.
-Hence, cameras are able to capture temperature variations across facial skin tissue, brought to the fore by underlying face vasculature \cite{4107566}.
-Therefore, image acquisition is performed by thermal sensors and some of the benefits of the emission-dominated regions are that thermal imagery can be passively acquired without any external illumination, in day or night environments \cite{wolff2005face}.
+Beyond a wavelength of $\lambda = 3 \mu m$, the IR band is significantly emissive and aims to acquire heat-sensitive radiation emitted from a human face.
+Hence, thermal sensors can be designed to capture temperature variations across the facial skin tissue due to the underlying face vasculature \cite{4107566}.
+One of the benefits of the emission-dominated regions are that thermal imagery can be passively acquired without any external illumination, in either day or night environments \cite{wolff2005face}.
 Passive IR is comprised of Midwave (MWIR) and Longwave (LWIR).
-Note that the gap between them (ranging between $\lambda = 5 \mu m - 8\mu m$, see Figure \ref{fig:electromagnetic spectrum}) is marked by a strong atmospheric absorption window making image acquisition impossible, which is also due to the nearly complete opaqueness of air.
+Note however that the range between MWIR and LWIR (ranging between $\lambda = 5 \mu m - 8\mu m$, see Figure \ref{fig:electromagnetic spectrum}) constitutes a strong atmospheric absorption window rendering image acquisition impossible.

-\textbf{MWIR} is located between SWIR and LWIR, and has both reflective and emissive properties - allowing for the sensing of different facial-skin-features such as vein patterns \cite{bourlai2013mid_MWIR}.
-However, the emissive component is predominantly exploited in CFR, which is why face images captured in MWIR tend to resemble largely heat face signatures, visually differing from visible imagery (see Figure \ref{fig:NIR_SWIR_MWIR_LWIR_face}).
+\textbf{MWIR} is located between SWIR and LWIR, and has both reflective and emissive properties - allowing for the sensing of different facial-skin-features including vein patterns \cite{bourlai2013mid_MWIR}.
+However, it is the emissive component that is predominantly exploited in CFR, which is why face images captured in MWIR tend to largely resemble heat face signatures, and are visually distinct from visible imagery (see Figure \ref{fig:NIR_SWIR_MWIR_LWIR_face}).

-\textbf{LWIR} extends the infrared band up to $\lambda = 14 \mu m$ and incorporates exclusively emitted radiation.
-This shift introduces high within class variations and notably impedes a comparison with visible images (Figure \ref{fig:NIR_SWIR_MWIR_LWIR_face}).
-We observe that \textit{Vis-LWIR} is the most challenging scenario, see Figure \ref{fig:SSIM_score}, with the lowest SSIM score in our experiments of 0.251.
-LWIR is visually similar to MWIR with respect to shape and contrast (Figure \ref{fig:NIR_SWIR_MWIR_LWIR_face}).
+\textbf{LWIR} extends the infrared band up to $\lambda = 14 \mu m$ and consists of exclusively emitted radiation.
+This shift introduces high within-class variations and notably impedes a match with visible images (Figure \ref{fig:NIR_SWIR_MWIR_LWIR_face}).
+We observe that \textit{Vis-LWIR} is the most challenging scenario as per Figure \ref{fig:SSIM_score}, with the lowest SSIM score of 0.251.
+LWIR imagery is visually similar to that of MWIR with respect to shape and contrast (Figure \ref{fig:NIR_SWIR_MWIR_LWIR_face}).

-\subsection{Polarimetric thermal imagery}
+\subsection{Polarimetric Thermal Imagery}